Recently, Zimbabwe actually had to cancel its own currency. What led up to that?

 That’s something worth looking up – market bubbles and Minsky moments.
 Check the wikipedia and get back to me when you’ve done that.
 CTRL+T and go to town…

 … back?
 OK.
-The US already had a massive drop in residential real estate.
+The US already had a massive drop in residential real estate, with many hua hin beach villas hitting an all-time low.
 Now we’re looking at the coming drop in commercial real estate.
 Where the residential fall crippled banks that had gambled on subprime, the commercial fall will hit local banks that only gambled on enough tenants to make the projects they underwrote viable enterprises.
 When those enterprises falter, the economy will see massive asset devaluation.

 Now the trillion-dollar question: if the banks catch cold, where will be the domestic lending needed to finance the national debt?
 If it’s not there, then the government printing presses have to run that much harder, pushing the threat of hyperinflation all the harder.
 Foreign investors have already shied away from dollar-only debt purchases.
 That adds to the threat of really bad inflation.
 Maybe not Zimbabwe bad, but worse than the inflation of the 1970’s and early 1980’s.